Yusuf Baluch: Activism

-Yusuf Baluch (born 2004 in kech,Balochistan) is an indigenous Climate justice and Human Rights activist.
-He started Activism after experiencing the first hand impacts of the climate crisis in his community.
-He is an organizer with School Strike for Climate where he organizes with the regional chapter of Fridays For Future Balochistan.
-He has been Campaigning against the fossil fuels companies and banks such as standard chartered.
-He has been vocal against the multi billion project between China and Pakistan CPEC due to it's huge environmental impacts on indigenous communities in Balochistan.
+Yusuf has been campaigning against the fossil fuels companies and banks such as standard chartered.
+He has also been vocal against the multi billion project between China and Pakistan CPEC due to its huge environmental impacts on indigenous communities in Balochistan.
 He attended COP26 along with other youth activists from MAPA (most affected people and areas) to make sure the most marginalised voices are at the table.
-He spoke at the overheated event a six day climate event in London presented by Billie Eillish during her Happier Than Ever World Tour.
+He spoke at the overheated event, a six-day climate event in London presented by Billie Eillish during her Happier Than Ever World Tour.